Niko23-10/Niko23-10/README.md

 - 👋 Hi, I’m @Niko23-10
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning kotlin.
+- 🌱 I’m currently learning Kotlin.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://advokatpetrovic.rs
 - 😄 Pronouns: he.